searchisko/elasticsearch-river-jira/README.md

 (search operation with JQL query over `updatedDate` field) to update search index in incremental update mode.
-Periodical full update may be configured too to completely refresh search index and remove issues deleted in JIRA from it (deletes are not catched by incremental updates).
+Periodical full update may be configured too to completely refresh search index and remove issues deleted in JIRA from it (deletes are not catch by incremental updates).

 Creating the JIRA river can be done using: